kadaster-labs/sensrnet-home/docs/Model.md

 ## Views

-The views in the event modeling above contains of two main parts: Owner and Sensor.
+The views in the event modeling above consists of two main parts: Owner (or more formal: Legal Entity) and Sensor.
-The UML model of these parts is based on the [SensorPilot](SensorPilot.md) model and the [SensorThingAPI](https://en.wikipedia.org/wiki/SensorThings_API)
+The UML model of these parts is based on the [SensorPilot](SensorPilot.md) model and the [SensorThingsAPI](https://en.wikipedia.org/wiki/SensorThings_API)

 ![Sensor View Model](img/SensRNet-Datamodel-SensorView.png)